mattlevine/Doc2pdf/README.md

 # doc2pdf

-Install maven and run 'mvn package' int the terminal.
+Install maven and run 'mvn package' in the terminal.